-Below you will find an overview of the best including a little on their permanent collections and other visiting tips.
+Below you will find an overview of the best San Francisco art museums, including a little on their permanent collections and other visiting tips.

-The San Francisco Museum of Modern Art is one of the popular San Francisco art museums.
-It’s located right in the heart of the city in the SOMA district.It was founded in 1935, and just underwent a huge renovation last year, which doubled its capacity.
+The San Francisco Museum of Modern Art is one of the most popular San Francisco art museums.
+It’s located right in the heart of the city in the SOMA District.It was founded in 1935, and just underwent a huge renovation last year, which doubled its capacity.
 The building itself is a work of art, and all its contents are focused on modern and contemporary art.

-Quick Facts: Their permanent collection has more than 26,000 piece of modern art.
-The exhibits include works of art, photographs, free standing art and more.
+Quick Facts: Their permanent collection has more than 33,000 piece of modern art.
+The exhibits include works of art, photographs, free standing art, and more.
 They also have a number of amazing traveling exhibits.

-Location: 151 Third Street (between Mission + Howard)
+Location: 151 Third Street, between Mission and Howard

 Transit: This is one of the San Francisco art museums that is an easy walk from Union Square, as well as the BART and bus stops along Market Street.